MichCasper/RecipeApplication/README.md

 - Create, read, update, and delete recipes, ingredients and instructions
 - User authentication with JWT and authorization with simple roles
 - Using Spring Security

+## Coming
+It is planned to add Testing in Spring Boot and a frontend application with React.